AkhterRasool/EPAM/Learning/Java Primitive Types.md

 ### 8. boolean ###
 This data type holds either `true` or `false` as values.
 It keeps track of values resulting from `true` or `false` conditions.
-The size occupied is not precisely defined.
-The size varies from JVM to another JVM.
-In most JVM implementations, the size is 1 byte.
+The size occupied is not precisely defined and varies from one JVM to another.
+However, in most JVM implementations, the size occupied is 1 byte.